vmaguirerajpaul/mathsci-econ-contrib/README.md

 ## Background
-In a 2024 report, the Academy for the Mathematical Sciences (AcadMathSci) estimated that 4.22 million people were directly employed in mathematical science occupations, directly adding some £495 bn in gross value (20% of total GVA) to the UK's economy in 2023.
+In a 2024 report, the Academy for the Mathematical Sciences (AcadMathSci) estimated that 4.2 million people were directly employed in mathematical science occupations, directly contributing some £495 bn in gross value added (20% of total GVA) to the UK's economy in 2023.

 This repository contains all code used to perform the analysis leading to those estimates.